 Parota wood is commonly known as guanacaste and scientifically known as Enterolobium Cyclocarpum.
 You may also hear parota referred to as rain tree, caro caro, or elephant ear tree – which refers to its seedpod shape – depending on where you are.

 The parota tree grows primarily in Mexico and Central America and is commonly used in wooden furniture design and projects for its:

 - large dimensions

 - distinct grain patterns

-In particular, Parota wood is used to create unique furniture pieces.
-The heartwood is streaked with honey, reddish and dark brown colours alongside clearly distinct, creamy sapwood.
+In particular, parota wood creates unique tables.
+The heartwood is streaked with honey, reddish and dark brown colors alongside clearly distinct, creamy sapwood.
 It is also possible to produce parota furniture without any white sapwood for a modern look.
 Contact us to ask how we can customize your ideal design.

 Unique Parota Wood

 Parota is particularly desired for its bold, striking wood grain, which resembles Acacia or Koa wood in appearance but with more texture and consistent colouring.
 However, as the parota tree is a much faster-growing species, the density is lighter, comparable to a redwood or mahogany.
 This makes it ideal for large furniture or projects.

 Parota also has a moderately natural lustre, which we naturally highlight with oils.
 This allows us to protect the wood and bring out parota’s intricate grains in a much less damaging way than glossy varnishes.

 Parota is a fast-growing tree that can reach enormous heights (20–30m) and widths (1.5–2.5m) in an incredibly short time.
 This makes it an ideal tree for reforestation and sourcing long wood slabs in an environmentally responsible way.
 Read what makes the Guanacaste tree the ideal role model for sustainable wood design.